UniExeterRSE/computational-thinking-2024/_episodes/05_pattern_recognition.md

 5*5
 ```

-For each number we are doing the same thing multiplying it be itself.
+For each number we are doing the same thing: multiplying it by itself.
 We can easily take advantage of that fact to write a function, or use a for loop or similar construct.

-Sometimes it's harder to define a pattern
+Sometimes it's harder to define a pattern.

 For example let's say we want to calculate the first 5 triangular numbers.
 This involves 5 sums: